arturmpinho/Dusty-Lantern/testing.md

 To attain this functionality, I first get all the auctions and all the bids linked to each one of them, if any bid was placed in the auction.

 If no bids were placed, the functionality ends here.
-If bids do exist, than before creating the new bag, I first rensure that no other bag, for that specific auction with that specific highest bid from that specific user does not exist.
+If bids do exist, than before creating the new bag, I first reinsure that no other bag, for that specific auction with that specific highest bid from that specific user does not exist.
 If that specific bag do exists, it will be deleted, and the new bag created instead.

 This option only allows the user to proceed to the checkout 1 item at a time, meaning that he/she won't be able to make bulk payments.
 This choice has been thought carefully in order and the reason why I picked this way is to not force the user to have to pay for a big amount if at the moment that is not possible, due to several reasons.
 This way, the user has the option to pay for the articles that he/she can pay at that moment.

-In the future, I intend to implement bulk payments, giving the user the option to choose which items they want to pay, for via checkboxex displayed in the table.
+In the future, I intend to implement bulk payments, giving the user the option to choose which items they want to pay, for via checkboxes displayed in the table.

 The functionality is fully working, no bags are being displayed duplicate and only the ones not paid yet are shown.
 The checkout button takes the user to the checkout.